Educational Assistant Certificate Loading...

 Students who fail three courses, worth two or more credits, will be required to withdraw for one full semester from the full-time program.
 Readmission to the program on a part-time basis will be subject to departmental review.
 In order to progress in the program, students must achieve a minimum grade of C- on all Educational Assistant courses.

-To complete the Certificate requirements, you must achieve a minimum grade of C- in all courses (with the exception of the practicum course in which a grade of CR is required) and maintain a Grade Point Average (GPA) of 2.0.
-You will need to complete program requirements listed to qualify for a Certificate in Educational Assistant.
+To complete the Certificate requirements, students must achieve a minimum grade of C- in all courses (with the exception of the practicum course in which a grade of CR is required) and maintain a Grade Point Average (GPA) of 2.0.
+Students will need to complete program requirements listed to qualify for a Certificate in Educational Assistant.
 It is recommended that prior to graduation, students participate in a Non-Violent Crisis Intervention training program.